 - You have a clear picture of your availability so won’t let clients down by offering what you can’t deliver;

-All of this means better client retention, recommendations, and ensures you are working within viable profit margins.
+All of this means better client retention, and recommendations, and ensures you are working within viable profit margins.

 Small businesses and startups